 If you appeal, you will receive instructions on how to supply relevant information.
 You may submit documents, records or other information about your appeal.
-You may request copies of information about your claim (free of charge) by contacting us at (800) 310-5249.
+You may request copies of information about your claim (free of charge) by contacting us at the number on the back of your ID card.
 We will provide this immediately for an urgent or concurrent appeal or within two business days for other appeals.